 If you omit the WHERE condition in the UPDATE statement, all records in the table are changed.

 Change Bill's salary to 2800

 UPDATE EMP SET SAL=2800 WHERE ENAME='Bill';

 Increase Alison's salary by 300 and change COMM to 500

 UPDATE EMP SET SAL=SAL + 300,COMM=500 WHERE ENAME='Alison';

-If you omit the WHERE statement in the DELETE statement, all records in the table are deleted.
+If you omit the WHERE conditions in the DELETE statement, that will delete all records.

 DELETE FROM EMP WHERE ENAME IN ('Alison','Bill','Carol');